 Why an increasing number of GP appointments are taking place remotely

-The percentage of remote appointments in June were the highest proportion since the pandemic
+The percentage of remote appointments in June was the highest proportion since the pandemic

 A third of GP appointments in England in June were carried out either over the phone or online, the highest proportion since the pandemic.